History

 The tugboat Lauwerzee sailed as coast guard vessel BV 39 for the Dutch Royal Navy.
 Many Dutch ships had fled ot the UK at the outbreak of the Second World War and were deployed there in various ways by the Dutch government in exile.

-The Lauwerzee departed from Falmouth on October 3rd 1940 with the British cable ship Lady of the Isles in tow.
-After about an hour at sea, the crew of the Lauwerzee heard a heavy explosion and the say the Lady of the Isles blow apart and sink a few minutes after that.
+The Lauwerzee departed from Falmouth on October 3rd, 1940 with the British cable ship Lady of the Isles in tow.
+After about an hour at sea, the crew of the Lauwerzee heard a heavy explosion and they saw the Lady of the Isles explode, and she sank a few minutes after that.

 Sailor Arie Visser, the only survivor, was sucked down into the depths but resurfaced and was picked up after a while by the lifeboat of the Surprise, that was part of the convoy of the Lauwerzee.